 Our own pristine, private beach at Kizzhuna Beach, Kannur

-As I’ve just mentioned the beach is incredible at Kizzhuna.
+As I’ve just mentioned we couldn’t believe how beautiful Kizzhuna Beach in Kannur is.
 We honestly couldn’t believe there was no one else on it, and wondered whether it was safe to swim in.
 It certainly was and after we walked to the very end of the beach, we saw one other couple who were staying in another guesthouse on the beach.

 A drone shot of Kizzhuna Beach, Kannur.